sparsity-group/sparsity-group.github.io/pages/resume.md

 ---
-title: R&eacute;sum&eacute;
+title: Resume
 ---

-R&eacute;sum&eacute;
+Resume
 --

-A one-page PDF of my r&eacute;sum&eacute; is a available [here](http://files.rahul.sh/rahulparhi_resume.pdf).
+A one-page PDF of my resume is a available [here](http://files.rahul.sh/rahulparhi_resume.pdf).